 Since 2014, PEN Ukraine has been drawing attention of the international community to the events in Ukraine, occupation of the Crimea and Ukrainian political prisoners in Russian jails, in particular through the following statements:

 – To prevent the escalation of violence: Statement of the Ukrainian Centre of PEN International PEN Club, Eurozine, 23.01.2014;

 – Free Ilmi Umerov!
 Stop Political Terror in the Crimea! aimed to prevent political repressions on the peninsula;

 – Open Letter to the Dutch colleagues addressing the local referendum on the EU-Ukraine Association;

 – Statement in support of the Ukrainian journalist and member of PEN Ukraine Mykola Semena;

-– Regular informing of foreign partners and international community on the case of the Ukrainian writer and film director Oleg Sentsov, who is illegally imprisoned in Russia, and lobbying international campaign for his release.
+– Regular informing of foreign partners and international community on the case of the Ukrainian writer and film director Oleg Sentsov, who was illegally imprisoned in Russia, as well as lobbying international campaign for his release.